National Day of Action 2017

 Please note that your action can take place anywhere the country from February 1st to March 10th.

 How can I make the project a reality?

-Girls Action gave out a limited number of subsidies of up to $750 to National Network members to implement their projects.
+Girls Action gives out a limited number of subsidies of $750 to National Network members to implement their projects.

-To apply for a subsidy, participants had to register their action to possibly be selected to receive funding for it.
+To apply for a subsidy, participants have to register their action to possibly be selected to receive funding for it.